kobotoolbox/docs/source/media.md

 ## Step 1: Download Form as XLSForm

-Create a survey project in the form-builder UI and then download your form as XLS to add media settings to it.
-The form-builder currently does not support adding media to the form directly so you will need to edit the downloaded XLSForm to complete this action.
+Create a survey project in the formbuilder UI and then download your form as XLS to add media settings to it.
+The formbuilder currently does not support adding media to the form directly so you will need to edit the downloaded XLSForm to complete this action.